-When I received payment of E amount.
+When I received payment of Eross in April 2011, I was unable to recognise the amount.
 In contacting the Payroll Department, I was advised that payments for additional Friday sessions had been halved, whilst the remaining sessions had not been paid at all.
 When I enquired why deductions had been made, the Payroll personnel informed me that they were unable to decipher the signature of the person who had made the deductions.
 For that reason, I was provided with a copy of the claim form (enclosed).
 It was evident to me that the deductions were made by Mr. Eamon Mackle.
 I subsequently received payment for the unpaid Saturday sessions in May 2011.